 After his military career Jock qualified as a commercial pilot and then went on to set up his own business in developing security strategies for blue chip clients which he ran for the next ten years.

-As well as delivering the horsemanship side of the courses Emma is very much involved in all aspects of running the charity including designing the new SQA qualification.
+As well as delivering the horsemanship side of the courses Emma is very much involved in all aspects of running the charity including designing the SQA qualification and the strategic growth of the organisation.
 She is a British Equestrian Federation Level 2 UKCC Coach in Western Riding.

 Jay studied engineering before entering the British Forces joining the Royal Marines Commandos.
-He served for over 14 years in the Royal Marines and was medically discharged in late 2014 due to life changing injuries.
+He served for over 14 years and was medically discharged in late 2014 due to life changing injuries.

 Jay has deployed on many operations globally and led men in some of the world’s most stressful and hazardous environments, including a tour of Northern Ireland and three tours of Afghanistan.
 During these tours he was injured twice, once by a suicide bomber and secondly by standing on an IED.
 Jay lost his left leg below knee, digits to his right hand, suffered extensive shrapnel wounds, lost his left eye and suffered significant facial disfigurement in which it took 11 operations to rebuild his facial features.